ait-aecid/kyoushi-environment/README.md

 user@ubuntu:~/kyoushi/env/provisioning/ansible$ ansible-playbook playbooks/run/gather/stop_suricata.yml
 ```

-Then, use the following command to copy all logs.
+Then, use the following command to copy all logs to your local system.
 The playbook will additionally copy relevant facts from the servers, e.g., IP addresses and configurations.
 When running the playbook, it is necessary to enter the name of the output directory.
 In the following, the name `out` is used.

 ```bash
 user@ubuntu:~/kyoushi/env/provisioning/ansible$ ansible-playbook playbooks/run/gather/main.yml